The mechanical calulator

 The direct multiplication

 All the calculators that we have seen are simple adders that can, with repeated addition and subtraction, perform the four operations.
 It required a great deal of attention by the operator and many people tried to overcome this limitation.
-The Spaniard Ramón Verea and the French León Bollée, the last known as the creator of the "24 hours" of Le Mans, built some machines that multiplied directly but it was the Swiss Hans W. Egli who, inspired by the principles of Leibniz, patented in 1893 the first calculator able to multiply effectively.
+The French Leon Bollè, the last known as the creator of the "24 hours" of Le Mans, built some machines that multiplied directly.
+The Swiss Hans W. Egli who, inspired by the principles of Leibniz, patented in 1893 the first calculator able to multiply effectively.
 His "Millionaire" was moderately successful and in 1913 he began to produce a new model called MADAS (Multiplication, Automatic Division, Addition, and Subtraction).
 The Millionaire ended his career in 1920, but for its extreme robustness remained in use for over 30 years in many offices.
 This kind of Calculators are tiring to operate and were equipped with electric servo motor.

 Trying to improve the performance of MADAS the American J.R.
 Monroe built from 1914 his own line of calculators.
 Composed of more than 4,000 pieces were obviously very expensive and were mainly used in scientific laboratories or where there was need for many multiplications with untrained operators.
 At the time the offices chose different models depending on the task to perform, and a full functionality in all operations was reached only in 1956 with the Olivetti Divisumma.
 The direct multiplication was also developed by other factories like Friden and the Italian Lagomarsino.